ghostFaceKillah/mini-self-driving-car/README.md

 ## Stuff to figure out

 #### Goal for now: (Picture, steering) tuple capture software - tested, deployed.
 Resilent hardware version.
-- [ ] glue the camera holder in a better way

 - [ ] improve stability of the video stream
 - [ ] upload simplified & corrected schematic of motor control board to this repo (can be done via fritzing)
 - [ ] more civilised way to turn off RPI
 - [ ] how to make breadboard host for L293 chip more resistant: